Botvin LifeSkills Training Middle School Program

 Population:

-Location/Institution: 23 schools in eastern New York State, 19 schools from central New York State, and 14 schools from Long Island
+Location/Institution: Twenty-three schools in eastern New York State, nineteen schools from central New York State, and fourteen schools from Long Island

-This study presents one-year follow-up data from an evaluation study testing the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] in middle schools to prevent substance abuse.
-Schools were assigned to receive (a) LST program with formal provider training and implementation feedback, (b) the LST program with videotaped provider training and no feedback, or (c) no treatment.
-Measures included the Teenager's Self Test: Cigarette Smoking Scale, the Norwicki-Strickland Locus of Control Scale for Children, and questionnaires for alcohol and marijuana use.
+The purpose of the study was to present one-year follow-up data from an evaluation study testing the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] in middle schools to prevent substance abuse.
+Participant schools were randomly assigned to receive either (a) the LST program with formal provider training and implementation feedback, (b) the LST program with videotaped provider training and no feedback, or (c) no treatment.
+Measures utilized include the Teenager's Self Test: Cigarette Smoking Scale, the Norwicki-Strickland Locus of Control Scale for Children, and questionnaires for alcohol and marijuana use.
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
 Results indicate that LST was significantly effective in preventing cigarette smoking, marijuana use, and immoderate alcohol use.
 Prevention effects were also found for normative expectations and knowledge concerning substance use, interpersonal skills, and communication skills.
-Limitations include failure of investigators to adequately consider issues related to the fidelity and completeness of program implementation, the absence of a more direct assessment of the skills taught in this prevention program, failure to maintain the unit of assignment/unit of analysis set, and high attrition.
+Limitations include the failure of investigators to adequately consider issues related to the fidelity and completeness of program implementation, the absence of a more direct assessment of the skills taught in this prevention program, failure to maintain the unit of assignment/unit of analysis set, and high attrition.

 Length of controlled postintervention follow-up: 2 years.